raghad-o/ROS2-Humble-Installation-Setup/README.md

 ```
 ros2 --version
 ```
-returned an error because ROS 2 does not provide a `--version` option.
+returned an error because the `ros2` command-line tool does not support the `--version` option.

 ![ROS 2 Version Command Error](images/13-ros2-version-error.png)